Orličan L-40 Meta Sokol

-The L-40 Meta Sokol was a Czechoslovakian sports and touring four-seat single-engine low-wing aircraft of the late 1950s.
+The L-40 Meta Sokol was a Czechoslovak sports and touring four-seat single-engine low-wing aircraft of the late 1950s.

 Development

 A predecessor of the L-40 was a sports and touring plane M-1 Sokol of wooden construction.
 Next there was a sports plane with V-tail LD-40, designed by Zdenek Rublič.
 Its prototype XLD-40 was flown on 30 July 1950, however, it did not meet required performance and was abandoned.
 In 1954 the design of a further improved variant, the LD-40 started again, with the tail changed to a conventional one.
 The plane had a number of shortcomings, and further work continued.
 Eventually the aircraft was redesigned as a four-seater touring aircraft, under the designation L-40 Meta Sokol.

 The prototype of the L-40, the XL-40, flew first on 29 March 1956.
 Another prototype flew in August 1956, introducing some simplification of construction.
 In 1957 the aircraft entered production, and by 1959, 106 were built.
 The first series of 10 aircraft had 77 kW (103 hp) Walter Minor III-4 engine, with the remainder powered by more powerful (103 kW (138 hp)) Walter M-332 engines.
 Four persons sat in two rows, with dual controls.
 An unusual feature is the reversed tricycle gear, with main gear near the wing's leading edge and relatively big rear wheel near the wing's rear edge, which resulted in the fuselage being almost horizontal on the ground.